cunybpl/nycet_pnp/src/content/guides/soos/static-pressure-reset-ahu.md

 The goal of static pressure reset is to use less electrical energy to meet cooling and heating loads, by lowering the AHU fan speed.
 When loads are moderate, and if the AHU is operated with constant static pressure, the VAV boxes will close their dampers to reduce air flow to the zones.
 Although zone air flows and temperatures are properly maintained, the AHU supply fan is working harder than necessary.
 If the fan speed is modulated, then the VAV box dampers can be opened to maintain the flow to meet the load.
 The zone with the greatest demand will be opened nearly 100%.

+{{< admonition type="note" >}}
 ASHRAE Standard 90.1-2019 and the NYC Energy Conservation Code (Section C403.6.8) requires static pressure reset for all multi-zone AHUs:

+{{< admonition >}}
-<i>For systems with direct digital control of individual zones reporting to the central control panel, the static pressure setpoint shall be reset based on the zone requiring the most pressure.
+For systems with direct digital control of individual zones reporting to the central control panel, the static pressure setpoint shall be reset based on the zone requiring the most pressure.
 In such case, the setpoint is reset lower until one zone damper is nearly wide open.
-The direct digital controls shall be capable of monitoring zone damper positions or shall have an alternative method of indicating the need for static pressure that is configured to provide all of the following:</i>
+The direct digital controls shall be capable of monitoring zone damper positions or shall have an alternative method of indicating the need for static pressure that is configured to provide all of the following:

 1. Automatic detection of any zone that excessively drives the reset logic.
 2. Generation of an alarm to the system operational location.
 3. Allowance for an operator to readily remove one or more zones from the reset algorithm.
+{{< /admonition >}}

 The code applies to all mechanical systems that serve multiple zones, which are required to be VAV.
+{{< /admonition >}}

 ### Basic Control Logic

 SOOs are essentially feedback loops that employ a combination of sensors, controllers, and actuators to impact a process and maintain a desired state.
 For example, a thermostat provides a signal to a controller, and the controller sends a signal to the furnace.
 When the temperature falls below a certain setpoint, the controller sends a signal to the furnace to fire up and to turn on the air handler to provide heated air to the conditioned space.
 Once the temperature reaches the desired setpoint, the controller sends a signal to reduce the fan speed and/or to turn off the furnace.

 Figure 1 presents a schematic of the general principle of the static pressure reset control feedback loop.
 For a multi-zone AHU, the static pressure of the supply air is maintained at a level such that at least one VAV box damper position is set at 100%.
 The pressure reset value is determined by the number of requests that are received by the building automation system (BAS).
-ASHRAE Guideline 36 (“High-Performance Sequences of Operation for HVAC Systems”) includes a detailed algorithm based on VAV flow and damper position that can be used to determine the number of requests sent from each VAV to the BAS.

 <a href="/images/SOOs/SOO-08-fig-1.jpg">
     <figure class="figure mb-0 mt-3">